DG structures on odd categorified quantum sl(2): The odd 2-category for

-for every $a,t,\l\in\Z$.
-The $(\Z\times \Z_2)$-degree of a $2$-morphism is the difference between the degrees of the target and the source.
-Note in particular, that the $\Z_2$ degree of the right pointing cap and cup are not the mod 2 reductions of the $\Z$-degree. \end{itemize}
+where we have indicated a $Q$-grading and parity as an ordered tuple $(x,\bar{y})$.
+Note that the $\Z_2$ degree of the right pointing cap and cup are not the mod 2 reductions of the $\Z$-degree. \end{itemize} The identity $2$-morphism of the $1$-morphism $\cal{E} \onen$ is represented by an upward oriented line (likewise, the identity $2$-morphism of $\cal{F} \onen$ is represented by a downward oriented line).

-Diagrams are read from right to left and bottom to top.
+Composites of the above diagrams are interpreted using the conventions for supercategories from Section~\ref{sec:supercategories}.
 The rightmost region in our diagrams is usually colored by $\l$.
-The identity $2$-morphism of the $1$-morphism $\cal{E} \onen$ is represented by an upward oriented line (likewise, the identity $2$-morphism of $\cal{F} \onen$ is represented by a downward oriented line).
 The fact that we are defining a 2-supercategory means that diagrams with odd parity skew commute.
+The $2$-morphisms satisfy the following relations (see \cite{BE2} for more details). \begin{enumerate}